Kernel Rebalance Proposal

 - Geographic: ~35% China, ~20% India, ~15% Taiwan

-Current Market Context (May 2026)
+Market Context (May 2026)

-US Valuations — At Historic Extremes
+US Valuations at Historic Extremes

-- S&P 500 Shiller CAPE ratio: ~40 — the 3rd highest sustained level in 145 years (after 1929 and 1999)
+- S&P 500 Shiller CAPE ratio: ~40 — 3rd highest sustained level in 145 years

 - Trailing P/E: 27-32 — well above 5-year average of 23